High Risk (1981 film): Production

-Raffill says he got the idea to make the film when hired to make a documentary where he had to interview people in Spanish prisons who were imprisoned for smuggling hashish out of Morocco.
+Stewart Raffill says he got the idea to make the film when hired to make a documentary where he had to interview people in Spanish prisons who were imprisoned for smuggling hashish out of Morocco.
 Raffill says he later found out the people who financed him were drug dealers who wanted to find out how to smuggle hashish out of North Africa.
-Although the film was set in Colombia it was shot in Mexico.
+Although the film was set in Colombia, it was shot in Mexico.

 "Stewart wrote a very spare script and we took it from there," said Lindsay Wagner later.
 "All of us worked on our characters to bring out the humor of human beings in real situations.
 All of the characters are rich, especially Bruce Davison, who does a wonderful job.
 And Anthony Quinn deserves an Academy nomination, but I don't suppose he'll get it."

 Wagner also recalled that "One of our locations was in a tiny village near the border of Nicaragua.
 (Nicaragua is 500 miles from Mexico and Lindsay Wagner has dyslexia.)
 It's near some very famous ruins, and about as remote as you can get.
-On the day I arrived, I stepped out of the car and people started shouting, 'Mujer Bionica'.
+On the day I arrived, I stepped out of the car and people started shouting, Mujer Bionica.
 I couldn't imagine how they could recognize me.
 Then I looked around and saw television antennas on all the houses.
 I hadn't noticed them before."

 Release

-When the film was released, the distributor went broke and as a result, the movie was not widely seen.
+When the film was released, the distributor, American Cinema Releasing, went broke and as a result, the movie was not widely seen.
 However, it got Raffill the job making The Ice Pirates.

 The Los Angeles Times said it was "a far cut above the usual action adventure film."
-The Chicago Tribune called it "a pleasant surprise".
+Gene Siskel in the Chicago Tribune called it "a pleasant surprise".
 Janet Maslin of The New York Times was surprised and found the film unusual but said it works well, and praises the clever casting.